openenergymonitor/guide/source/setup/pulse-counting.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vq5EmMRrOY0" frameborder="0" allowfullscreen></iframe>
 </div>

+*Note: If the pulsecount value in emoncms does not increase in line with LED flashes, it maybe that there is light from another source interfering with the pulse detection.
+Some meters have a plastic cover that makes it quite hard to keep external light away from the pulse sensor.
+See forum thread [here](https://community.openenergymonitor.org/t/first-try-with-emonpi-pulsecount-stuck-at-1/7375) for more details.*

 #### Option 2: Wired pulse counting

 To connect to a meter with a wired pulse output it's possible to either wire the pulse output cable directly to a RJ45 passthrough connector or to a RJ45 to terminal block adapter.
 The screenshot below shows an example with a simple RJ45 passthrough connector.

 **RJ45 Pinout**<br>
-The RJ45 implements a standard pinout used by other manufacturers of DS18B20 temperate sensing hardware such as Sheep Walker Electronics.
+The RJ45 implements a standard pinout used by other manufacturers of DS18B20 temperate sensing hardware such as Sheepwalk Electronics.

 ![RJ45-Pin-out.png](/images/setup/RJ45-Pin-out.png)